History, tourist information, and nearby accommodation

 The castle promontory was originally surrounded by a stone curtain wall, but only a fragment of this still stands near the bridge.
 Fragmentary sections of other walls remain, but there are no information signs to interpret the site, so you are rather left to your own imagination.

 Visiting Fast Castle

 The best way to access Fast Castle is to take the road leading to Dowlaw Farm, signposted off the A1107 east of Old Cambus (northwest of Coldingham).
 Note that the castle itself is not signposted, just the farm!
-Follow the Dowlaw road for about 2 miles, and just before the farm you will see a wide parking area.
+Follow the Dowlaw road for about two miles, and just before the farm, you will see a wide parking area.
 Here you will see a signed path to the castle.

-The trail follows the edge of a plantation to a stile, across a field to a gate, the through the gate to the sea cliffs.
+The trail follows the edge of a plantation to a stile, across a field to a gate, then through the gate to the sea cliffs.
 Once through the gate, turn right and follow the obvious track along the cliffs.
-The trail will gradually turn downhill, and after about 5 minutes, just as you begin to doubt whether you've missed the way, the castle will come into view beneath you.
+The trail will gradually turn downhill, and after about five minutes, just as you begin to doubt whether you've missed the way, the castle will come into view beneath you.

 From the parking area to the castle is perhaps 15 minutes, mostly easy walking, through a gorgeous coastal landscape.
 Of course, what goes down, must come up, and returning to the parking area will require some effort!

 As for access to the castle itself, it is pretty straightforward, though if you don't have a head for heights you may be put off, as the neck of land that joins the castle promontory to the mainland is extremely narrow, though there is a chain that you can hold onto for safety.

 Once on the headland, do take care; there are no safety barriers, and if you wander too close to the edge it will be a long way down to the rocks below!
 That isn't meant to put you off - its perfectly safe if you just use common sense.